Solvosoft/django-gentelella-widgets/docs/source/permissionmanagement.rst

 -------------------------------

-    we have role user and grup
+    We have role user and grup

     each grup has users in each grup we maybe have 3 o 4 members and we can attribute the permissions to each group so that each member has them